-Buying from a third-party can save enormously on costs, but do be careful that you are purchasing from a reputable supplier.
-Many third-party sellers do offer reliable next-day delivery and this single purchase alone can save you a significant chunk on your funeral costs.
+Buying from a third party can save enormously on costs, but be careful if you purchase from a reputable supplier.
+Many third-party sellers do offer reliable next-day delivery, and this single purchase alone can save you a significant chunk of your funeral costs.

 Can I pre-plan a funeral in Ohio, and what rules govern the sale of funeral insurance plans?

-Preplanning a funeral is the best way to remove the financial and emotional burden from surviving family.
-Because we all shy away from discussing death in our culture, too often people avoid making any plans, and then family are left to work out all the details themselves.
-Today, when many families are struggling financially, it can be even more important to put plans in place.
+Preplanning a funeral is the best way to remove the financial and emotional burden from your surviving family.
+Because we all shy away from discussing death in our culture, too often, people avoid making any plans, and then families are left to work out all the details themselves.
+Today, when many families struggle financially, it can be even more important to put plans in place.

-Another option is to make your own funeral plan and put funds aside in a Totten Trust, this is a POD account (payable-on-death), and means the designated beneficiary in your family can easily draw out the funds.
+Another option is to make your own funeral plan and put funds aside in a Totten Trust.
+This is a POD account (payable on death) which means the designated beneficiary in your family can easily draw out the funds.
 This can be a simple and cost-effective way to put a provision in place, which you are in control of, and can change as and when you desire.
 You are in complete control of your own finances and any interest that may accrue.

 What are the laws for scattering ashes in Ohio?